1996 Indianapolis 500

 The 80th Indianapolis 500 was held at the Indianapolis Motor Speedway in Speedway, Indiana on Sunday, May 26, 1996.
-This was the first Indy 500 contested by the Indy Racing League, under the overall sanctioning umbrella of USAC.
+This was the first Indy 500 contested as part of the new Indy Racing League, under the overall sanctioning umbrella of USAC.
 It was the third and final race of the 1996 IRL season.
-Veteran driver and former AIS champion Buddy Lazier won the race, his first career victory in top-level Indy car competition.
-Lazier's victory came just over two months after he suffered a broken back in a crash at Phoenix.
+Veteran driver and former AIS champion Buddy Lazier won the race, his first career win in top-level Indy car competition, just over two months after he suffered a broken back in a crash at Phoenix.
+Lazier's victory marks the last (as of 2025) Indy victory for Ford, the second of two all-time victories for Reynard, and the first victory for Firestone since 1971.

-The race was surrounded by months of controversy.
-Most of the top teams and drivers in Indy car racing chose to boycott the race, protesting a perceived lockout of CART teams by the IRL.
-Rival teams effectively staged a "walkout" and instead scheduled a competing race the same day, the U.S. 500 at Michigan.
-The controversy and division surrounding the race became known in racing circles as "The Split".
+The race was surrounded by months of controversy, and was a key component of "the Split", the name given in racing circles to the twelve-year organizational dispute in American open-wheel racing between the upstart Indy Racing League (IRL) and the established Championship Auto Racing Teams (CART).
+Most of the top teams and drivers in Indy car racing remained sided with CART, and protested over a perceived lockout.
+The debate centered around the 25/8 Rule, which reserved 25 spots in the 33-car starting grid for the top 25 drivers/entries in IRL points during the previous races.
+In addition, 1996 model-year chassis and engines were not approved for competition.
+Almost all of the CART teams chose to boycott the event, including Penske, Ganassi, Newman/Haas, Rahal, and many others.
+As a further protest, CART scheduled a competing race the same day, the U.S. 500 at Michigan International Speedway.

 Participants in the 1996 Indy 500 included several familiar Indy car teams and owners such as A.J.
-Foyt, Dick Simon, Hemelgarn, and Menard.
-But top teams from CART including Penske, Ganassi, Newman/Haas, Rahal, and many others, were all at Michigan.
-There were also many new teams, some of which moved up from Indy Lights, AIS, or sports cars.
-Many of the drivers were inexperienced rookies from an obscure range of backgrounds, giving the impression of a field of replacement drivers.
-There was only one former Indy 500 winner in the field (Arie Luyendyk), but three former pole position winners entered.
-In addition, there were no former National Champions in the field for the first time since 1928.
+Foyt, Dick Simon, Hemelgarn, and Menard, along with many new teams, some of which moved up from Indy Lights, AIS, or sports cars.
+More than half of the appointed drivers were rookies, and some had an obscure range of backgrounds, giving the impression of a field of replacement drivers.
+There was only one former Indy 500 winner in the field (Arie Luyendyk), and three former pole position winners entered.
+In addition, there were no former national champions in the field for the first time since 1928.